-To be sure, economic freedom is about much more than a business environment in which entrepreneurship and prosperity can flourish.
-With its far-reaching impacts on various aspects of human development, economic freedom empowers people, unleashes powerful forces of choice and opportunity, gives nourishment to other liberties, and improves the overall quality of life.
+Economic freedom is about much more than a business environment in which entrepreneurship and prosperity can flourish.
+With its far-reaching impacts on various aspects of human development, economic freedom empowers people, unleashes powerful forces of choice and opportunity, nourishes other liberties, and improves the overall quality of life.

-No alternative systems-and many have been tried-come close to the record of free-market capitalism in promoting growth and enhancing the human condition.
-The undeniable link between economic freedom and prosperity is a striking demonstration of what people can do when they have the opportunity to pursue their own interests within the rule of law.
+No other system-and many have been tried-comes close to the record of free-market capitalism in promoting growth and enhancing the human condition.
+The undeniable link between economic freedom and prosperity is a